 This notice does not fully describe the continuation coverage or other rights under the Plan.
-More information about continuation coverage and your rights under this Plan is available from your campus Benefits/Human Resources office or from the COBRA Administrator.
+More information about continuation coverage and your rights under this Plan is available from your campus Benefits/Hu ıman R Resources offi ice or from the COB RA Adı ministra ator.